Ravinder Dhallan: RavGen

 RavGen is based in Columbia, Maryland.
 Dhallan founded it in 2000 after raising $15 million for research and development.
 According to its website, it was founded “with the goal of changing the paradigm of prenatal diagnostics.”
-While the current paradigm focuses on Downs syndrome testing, “there are many other genetic conditions and reasons to offer patients prenatal diagnosis,” among them cystic fibrosis and sickle-cell anemia.
+While the current paradigm focuses on Down syndrome testing, “there are many other genetic conditions and reasons to offer patients prenatal diagnosis,” among them cystic fibrosis and sickle-cell anemia.
 Dhallan and his colleagues have developed “safe, noninvasive tests to expand upon the current options available to patients.”

 In an article for the Journal of the American Medical Association, “Methods to Increase the Percentage of Free Fetal DNA Recovered From the Maternal Circulation,” Dhallan and his colleagues maintained that “An alternative to existing methods for prenatal diagnosis is to use fetal cells and fetal DNA that exist in the maternal circulation.”
 Dhallan's method of non-invasive prenatal testing was described in a 2007 article in The Lancet (Lancet.
 2007; 369:474-81).
 “Currently,” explained a Lancet press release, “available tests for prenatal diagnosis of chromosomal abnormalities—eg, trisomy 21, which causes Down’s syndrome—are limited by several factors.
 Screening tests, such as ultrasound, are non-invasive, but diagnosis requires further invasive testing.
 Invasive diagnostic tests, such as amniocentesis and chorionic villus sampling, are associated with risks to the pregnancy.”